Rice Wine in Ha Giang aka 'Happy water'

 You’ll even be told of how this humble liquid, fermented from only rice, will not taste the same should you attempt to take any back with you.
 ‘It doesn’t travel well.’ or ‘The plastic bottle turns it sour.’ are the usual justifications for this.

-Each village, town, province has its own special kind made from the local water, fruits and herbs.
-Some are said to be good for your eyes, your back, your bones or more private parts, whereas others are steeped in legend and drunk for pure enjoyment.
+Each village, town, province has its own special kind made from the local water, rice or corn, fruits and herbs.
+Some wines are said to be good for your eyes, your back, your bones or more private parts, whereas others are steeped in legend and drunk for pure enjoyment.

 All this talk of rice wine is confusing because in Ha Giang it is mostly corn wine that is drunk.